Table of Contents

 The longer you need to deal with pain, the more your sensitivity to it increases.
 This is due to a number of factors: you’re sick of being in pain, previous bad experiences train your brain to be hypervigilant, and your body starts to become sensitised to the overexposure.
 This oversensitivity does nothing to help your body, your mind, or your situation.
 It only makes you more fearful, depressed, anxious, and leaves you feeling beaten and defeated.

-How This Strategy Improves the Quality of My Life
+How This Pain Management Strategy Improves the Quality of My Life

 All these activities in turn, have huge benefits to my life and to my physical, emotional and mental health.
 I pay off some bills, boost my self-esteem, reclaim some independence, improve my living conditions, and spend quality time with loved ones.
 We all know how important these factors are as a human being, and to live a decent life.